Luxury Travel Diary

 But please be warned: Business Class within Europe is nothing like British Airways Business Class worldwide.
 There are no lie-flat seats.
 In fact, the seats on offer are currently the same as those in Economy.
 However, on most European British Airways planes, the Economy seats are 3×3 across the plane, whereas Business Class seats tend to be 2×2 on most short-haul planes, as British Airways have wedged a small into the middle seat which gives you room to breathe, plenty of elbow room as well as an alternate platform to sit your drinks.

-Watch out for European planes flying out of London City airport as the Club Europe seats on these planes can be inferior to the rest of the British Airways fleet.
+Watch out for European planes flying out of London City airport, as the Club Europe seats on these planes can be inferior to the rest of the British Airways fleet.
 The pitch or legroom on all British Airways flights, wherever they originate, remains pretty cramped in Club Europe, but for 2 hours, it’s not unbearable.

 The Good